mikavilpas/plover-finnish/stroke_dictionary_creator/stroke_dictionary_creator/readme.md

 Reads in all the dictionaries in the ../input_dictionaries/ directory, checks that each stroke is valid, and finally writes the strokes to a JSON file that Plover can read and use.

+# Dependencies

+To compile the strokes, you need to install libvoikko on your system.
+For Linux systems, there usually is a package called libvoikko available.